 For any sports man or woman, the feeling of utter, crippling agony that follows a big fitness session is an all too familiar feeling.
 What some people don’t realise, however, is that it is in those moments that your body is making the real improvements.
 You don’t get fitter when you’re exercising, but rather when you are recovering afterwards.
 So we are saying embrace the feeling.
 But that is not to say that there are ways that you can limit the pain.

 When preparing for any sporting event the temptation will always be to go hard, but building rest days into your training regime is an extremely important part of good preparation.
-It will help to avoid injury, allow your body to recover so you can go harder in your next session and let your body strengthen.
-The ache and pain you experience in your muscles is caused by a series of small tears in the muscle as it grows.
+It will help to avoid injury, allow your body to recover so you can go harder in your next session, and let your body strengthen.
+The aches and pains you experience in your muscles are caused by a series of small tears in the muscle as it grows.
 Knowing that the discomfort is quite literally caused by you becoming stronger is in itself a comforting thought.

 Fitness workouts, regardless of the type, should always start with a warm-up and warm-down, with stretching incorporated to improve muscle flexibility, performance and recovery.